 - See Draft Compilation of Physiochemical and Toxicological Information about Hydraulic Fracturing-Related Chemicals

 Comments on these materials may be submitted and reviewed using the e-Government Regulations.gov Web site.
-From the site, select “Environmental Protection Agency” and the keyword “EPA-HQ-OA-2015-0245” (for the docket ID) to comment on this report.You will need Adobe Reader to view some of the files on this page.
+From the site, select “Environmental Protection Agency” and the keyword “EPA-HQ-OA-2015-0245” (for the docket ID) to comment on this report.You may need Adobe Reader to view files on this page.
 See EPA’s About PDF page to learn more.

 - Executive Summary of the Draft Report, Assessment of the Potential Impacts of Hydraulic Fracturing for Oil and Gas on Drinking Water Resources (PDF)(28 pp, 1 MB, 06-04-2015, 600-R-15-047c)